Los Angeles schools reopen after threat prompted closure

 But Los Angeles Police Chief Charlie Beck on Tuesday defended the school district's decision to keep students and staff home out of an abundance of caution.

-"It is very easy in hindsight to criticize the decision based on results that the decider could never have known," Beck said.
+"It is very easy in hindsight to criticise the decision based on results that the decider could never have known," Beck said.

 The threat, emailed late on Monday night, came from someone who claimed to be a devout Muslim prepared to launch an attack at multiple schools using bombs, nerve gas and rifles, Brad Sherman, a Democratic U.S. congressman from California, told the New York Times.